pulsar-edit/documentation/docs/core-packages-and-features/find-and-replace.md

 :::

-If you launch either of those commands, you'll be greeted with the Find and Replace panel at the bottom of your screen.
+If you launch either of those commands, you’ll be greeted with the Find and Replace panel at the bottom of your screen.

 ![Find and replace text in the current file](/img/atom/find-replace-file.png "Find and replace text in the current file")